About Mourik Infra

 Naures emphasizes that working with Esri and Ultimo has broken down silos between departments.
 "Environmental Management, Technical Management and Contract Management now work in one system.
 We know exactly who is responsible for what, even if it involves external parties."

-One central source of truth
+One integrated source of truth

 Ready for the future

 In a short time, Mourik Infra has built a platform that links all maintenance processes from registration to strategic management.
 Thanks to the integration of ArcGIS and Ultimo, it is not only possible to record work, but also to recognize patterns, carry out preventive maintenance and manage based on data rather than assumptions.
+"The next step lies in the smart use of technologies such as AI and predictive modeling, which will allow us to even better anticipate future maintenance needs."
+Naures concludes.

 Let’s connect